Fukki/auto-pot/README.md

 Q: my *.json got replace after edit.</br>
 A: check your syntax before save because *.json will replace if system cant read.</br>

-Q: auto-pot not use the potion.</br>
+Q: after reload *.json with in game command auto-pot not work.</br>
-A: try to update your inventroy like use item 1 time or open it 1 time.</br>
+A: update your inventory by open it one time or use item one time.</br>

-Q: where is item cooldown i can't set it.</br>
-A: item cooldown now move to read by system it auto detect.</br>

 A: got the error.</br>
 Q: check your proxy and this module has up to date or not.</br>